 SECTION ONE: PARENTAL & HEALTH PROVIDER INFORMATION

 Pupil information

 Name of Child

 Name of parents/carers

 Date of Birth

 Class/Form

 Contact Information

 Pupil's address

 Family Contact 1 Name: Relationship:

-Phone: Mobile:
+Family Contact 1 Phone: Mobile:

-Family Cantact 2 Name: Relationship:
+Family Contact 2 Name: Relationship:

 Family Contact 2 Phone: Mobile:

 GP Name: Phone:

 Specialist Contact Name: Phone:

 Details of medical condition on

 Medical condition

 Signs & symptoms

 Triggers or things that

 make this pupil's

-condition worse Healthcare requirements
+condition worse

 Healthcare requirements

 During school hours

 Outside school hours

 Medication needs (dose, storage, side effects)

 Emergency medication

 What to do in an emergency

 Are other treatments or actions needed?
 Eg time, facilities, equipment, access to food & drink, environmental issues

 What level of support is (some children will be able to take responsibility for their own healthcare, including emergencies)

-needed?
+needed ?

 Any specialist

-arrangements required for off-site activities
+arrangements required

-for on-site activities Devental and Dunil Agreemen 1
+for off-site activities

 Parental and Pupil Agreemen

-ormation contained in this form may
+- ormation contained in this form may

-• • • ld's care and education (this includes • • •
+• • • ld's care and education (this includes

 - ol of any changes in writing.
-Please no tify the school of there are any
+Please no otify the school of there are any

 confidentiality issues.

 Signed: Date:

 Print name:

 SECT ION TWO: SCHOOL SUPPORT IN IFORMATION

-Medication
+Medication Demonstration and the second second

-Has written permission Parental agreement for school to Parental agreement for pupil to
+Has written permission Parental agreement for school to administer medicine received?
+Parental agreement for pupil to self-administer medication

-been provided by parents administer medicine received? self-administer medication
+been provided by parents for medicine administer medicine received? received?

-for medicine received?

-administration?
+administration? leceiveu:

 Where medication is to Member of staff & cover Any training reqd?

 be given by staff

 Has this been received?

 Level of support Is the pupil self-managing If so, arrangements for monitoring

-medication?
+medication? , , , , , , , , , , , , , , , , , , , ,

 Other support

 Specific support for the (eg how absences will be managed, additional support for catching up, counselling sessions)

 pupil's educational, social

 and emotional needs

 Who will provide this Support: Cover arrangements:

-support?- J
+support?-

 Support Training needs Required: Training completed:

+Support fraining needs Required.
 Confirmation of proficiency:

+commution of pronciency.

 Procedures required for Arrangements required for activities outside the normal school timetable that will ensure the

 school trips or other child can participate (eg risk assessments)

 activities.

 Does the pupil have any Ensure IHPS is linked to statement or EHC plan

 Special educational

 needs?

 Date of review: Next review due (Ann ual review required):